Study GuidesAfter the Exam

 If you're preparing for the NCLEX (or preparing for a retake), the most important thing you can do is practice with questions that simulate the real exam.
 On NCLEX PrePro, we offer NGN-style questions and unfolding clinical cases that will help you develop the clinical judgment skills you need to pass.

 Ready to understand the NCLEX scoring system and prepare effectively?
 Take a free practice test on NCLEX PrePro and see how our platform can help you master the skills you need to pass.
-Or, get lifetime access to our entire platform for just $29.
+Or, get full access to our entire platform for just $29.